isntlee/counterCarbon/README/README.md

 CSS: CSS was necessary to apply stylistic changes to the core structural  elements introduced in HTML.
 Link: https://www.w3.org/Style/CSS/

-Javascript: As this project would always require user interaction, Javascript was necessary to accommodate the changes this interaction would create.
+Javascript: As this project would always require user interaction, Javascript was necessary to accommodate this interaction.
 Link: https://www.javascript.com/

 jQuery: This is a JS library chosen to handle DOM manipulation in a simple and clear manner.
 It was used to implement changes in the CSS of the Navigation Bar.
 Link: https://jquery.com/